Leonard Carmichael

 Leonard Carmichael (November 9, 1898 – September 16, 1973) was an American educator and psychologist.
 In addition, he became the seventh secretary of the Smithsonian Institution in 1953.

 Education and academic career

 Carmichael, the son of a physician and a teacher, was born in 1898, in Germantown, Pennsylvania.
 He received his B.S. degree from Tufts University in 1921, and his PhD from Harvard University in 1924.
 He was a brother in the Theta Delta Chi fraternity during his time at Tufts.
 He became an instructor at Princeton University's Department of Psychology in 1924 and was appointed to assistant professor in 1926.
-In 1927 he joined the faculty at Brown University, where he taught for fourteen year and did research on the behavior of primates.
+In 1927 he joined the faculty at Brown University, where he taught for fourteen years and did research on the behavior of primates.
+He was elected to the American Academy of Arts and Sciences in 1932 and the American Philosophical Society in 1942.
 In 1937 he moved to the University of Rochester and then, in 1938, he was appointed president of Tufts University, where he remained until his departure for the Smithsonian in 1953.